-We or our servicers generally retain payments of interest on Mortgages in a PC Pool that exceed the PC Coupon for that PC Pool, as well as any fees and charges paid by borrowers, such as late payment fees, prepayment penalties, fees payable upon exercise of an ARM conversion option and review and transfer charges on assumptions.
+We or our servicers generally retain payments of interest on Mortgages in a PC Pool that exceed the PC Coupon for that PC Pool, as well as any fees and charges paid by borrowers, such as late payment fees, prepayment premiums, fees payable upon exercise of an ARM conversion option and review and transfer charges on assumptions.
 These amounts are not passed through to Holders.
-The amounts we retain are treated as management and guarantee fees for our services as Administrator and Guarantor under the Trust Agreement and related Pool Supplement, and the amounts retained by servicers are treated as servicing fees.
+The amounts we retain are treated as management and guarantee fees and the amounts retained by servicers are treated as servicing fees.